openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 * Default category: OTHER

 #### `ToggleController.toggleState`
 * Items that represent components of a device that can be turned on or off.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific range, the item label will be used as the friendly name.
 To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels (Keep in mind that some names are [not allowed](#friendly-names-not-allowed)).
 Additionally, pre-defined [asset ids](#asset-catalog) can be used to label a mode as well with an @ sign prefix (e.g. `friendlyNames="@Setting.Oscillate,Rotate"`).
 If the component isn't controllable through openHAB, set parameter `nonControllable=true`, that way only status requests will be processed.
+For text-based value locale support, your server [regional settings](#regional-settings) should be setup, otherwise, you can optionally add the locale setting at the end of names using @ sign (e.g. `friendlyNames="@Setting.Oscillate,Rotate@en-US`).
 * Supported item type:
   * Color
   * Dimmer
   * Switch
 * Supported metadata parameters:
   * friendlyNames=`<names>`
-    * each name formatted as `<@assetIdOrName>`
+    * each name formatted as `<@assetIdOrName[@locale]>`
     * defaults to item label name
   * nonControllable=`<boolean>`
     * defaults to false